oxford-austrian-society/oas-website-hugo/docs/HOW_TO_USE_THE_CMS.md

 ```
 If you want to leave the image in the body of the text, that's it.
 Just save and commit your changes, and and publish the post.

-In case you don't want to use the image in the body, but rather as a feature image (which looks a bit better in my opinion), just delete the line of code above, go to the the **Metadata-section**, and fill out the form as described above in *3-4*.
+In case you don't want to use the image in the body, but rather as a feature image (which looks a bit better in my opinion), just delete the line of code above, go to the the **Metadata-section**, and fill out the form as described above in steps 3 - 6.